yuvalraviv1/breath1/README.md

 # breath1

 Create a JavaScript single HTML file.
-It reads iPhone's accelerometer data and displays it on the page.
+It reads the device's accelerometer data and displays it on the page.
 The final goal is to monitor breathing patterns by placing the phone on the stomach or the chest.
+The app now also listens to `DeviceOrientationEvent` so it can determine where gravity points and subtract that component from the accelerometer values before plotting them.

 ### Usage